[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 www.pattyrice.com

-LIVING WELL WITH LYMPHEDEMA by A. Ehrlich, A. Harrewijn PT, CLT-LANA, and E. McMahon PhD.
+LIVING WELL WITH LYMPHEDEMA by A. Ehrlich MA, A. Harrewijn PT, CLT-LANA, and E. McMahon PhD.
 Lymph Notes 2005, page 19.
 Buy now from Amazon.com or click here for other ordering options.

-To Learn more about the most recent standards on these practices, which were published in May 2012 on the NLN home page (www.lymphnet.org.)
+To Learn more about the most recent standards of these practices, go to the NLN website (www.lymphnet.org.)

 Got a question or comment?
 Post in the 'Are You at Risk for Lymphedema?' forum.